 Small UAVs can be employed as a useful and highly mobile sensor, especially in remote areas, for applications like precision agriculture and infrastructure inspection.
 We are building a platform for analytics applications that makes it easy to deploy small UAVs for semi-autonomous data collection and monitoring tasks.
 We have interest in exploring whether quadrotor drones can enable cities to collect imagery data that can be released to the public under an open license, as well as applications of drones for traffic congestion monitoring and traffic analysis.

-Kyrix is a “detail-on-demand” visualization system.
+Kyrix is an open-source system which facilitates the creation of data visualizations with details-on-demand interactions.
 As such, it supports a pan/zoom/jump interface similar to Google Maps.
 The benefit of such systems is the interface can be learned quickly and no user manual is required.
 Also, it facilitates browsing over large amounts of data, drilling into areas of interest to get more information.
-Although Kyrix is a natural on geographic data, it can also be used on many other kinds of data that are amenable to a two-dimensional layout.
+Although Kyrix is a natural on geographic data, it can also be used on many other kinds of data that are amenable to a two-dimensional layout:

 We are exploring an index that incorporates knowledge of the data distribution through machine learning (ML) models to achieve comparable insert time, better lookup time, and smaller index size than a B-tree across a variety of datasets.
 This is a joint project with the Database Group at Microsoft Research.
 Participants Tim Kraska